Clematis vitalba: Characteristics

+C. vitalba grows well in limey soils.

 Diseases

 C. vitalba suffers from tomato spotted wilt virus.

 Use

 Clematis vitalba was used to make rope during the Stone Age in Switzerland.
 In Slovenia, the stems of the plant were used for weaving baskets for onions and also for binding crops.
 It was particularly useful for binding sheaves of grain because mice do not gnaw on it.
 In Italy, the sprouts are harvested to make omelettes (called "vitalbini" in Tuscany, "visoni" in Veneto).